Restoring History With Authentic Historical Color Palettes

 Paint Formulas

-Use historically accurate paint colors and formulas.
-Many major paint companies offer restoration paint lines based on historical records and samples.
-Linseed oil-based paints were common pre-1950 and provide a durable yet breathable finish.
-Latex and acrylic paints are modern and won’t have the same look or performance.
+Select historically accurate colors and binders.
+Many manufacturers offer restoration lines based on archival research.
+Linseed-oil paints, common before 1950, provide a durable, breathable finish.
+Latex and acrylics are modern alternatives and will not replicate the same look or performance.

 Multiple Coats

-Historically, multiple thin coats of paint were applied, rather than one or two thick coats.
-Thin coats, with sanding between, help achieve an even finish and hide brush strokes.
-Expect to apply at least 3-4 coats of primer and 2-3 coats of finish paint to resemble a traditional look.
+Historically, painters applied multiple thin coats with light sanding between layers to achieve an even finish and minimize brush marks.
+Plan for at least 3–4 coats of primer and 2–3 finish coats to emulate traditional builds.

 Distressing Techniques